Aitken's delta-squared process

-In numerical analysis, Aitken's delta-squared process or Aitken extrapolation is a series acceleration method, used for accelerating the rate of convergence of a sequence.
-It is named after Alexander Aitken, who introduced this method in 1926.
-Its early form was known to Seki Kōwa (end of 17th century) and was found for rectification of the circle, i.e. the calculation of π.
+In numerical analysis, Aitken's delta-squared process or Aitken extrapolation is a series acceleration method used for accelerating the rate of convergence of a sequence.
+It is named after Alexander Aitken, who introduced this method in 1926 as part of an extension to Bernoulli's method.
 It is most useful for accelerating the convergence of a sequence that is converging linearly.
+A precursor form was known to Seki Kōwa (1642 – 1708) and applied to the rectification of the circle, i.e., to the calculation of π.